kennethtiet/kennethtiet.github.io/_projects/NoteIt.md

 NoteIt was built with the following tech stack:

 - Frontend: React
-- Backend: Django, Python, PostgreSQL
+- Backend: Django, Python
+- Database: PostgreSQL